-It generally makes a splashy appearance in the produce department around St. Patrick's Day calling out to you to make corned beef and cabbage and then settles back in as an often unnoticed, "pick me, pick me!" type of vegetable the rest of the year.
+It generally makes a splashy appearance in the produce department around St. Patrick's Day calling out to you to make corned beef and cabbage and then will settle back in as an often unnoticed, "pick me, pick me!" type of vegetable the rest of the year.
 At most, the price tops out at perhaps 50 to 60 cents per pound.

 We had a half head left from a potato and cabbage soup extravaganza from my mother-in-law's recent visit.
 (BTW, she makes the BEST creamy, slightly spicy potato cabbage soup!)
 The soup fed the three of us for a week and fed the freezer for a future soup dinner for hubby and me.

 Who doesn't love being able to repurpose food and pull it back from the compost pile brink?
 A trim here and there of this forlorn cabbage and the removal of one or two leaves revealed a vegetable that was eager to be desired and used once again.